pavelski01/FileSQLparserProject/README.md

 FileSQLparserProject
 ====================

-Description: SWING GUI application that read data from file and parse sql queries
+Description: SWING GUI application that read data from file and extract sql queries